 Magnificent pohutukawa trees along the track are a feature of the walk.

 From the car park, the walkway continues past the Whangarei Harbour Marine Reserve, named after Motukaroko Island within it.
-The path is an easy grade and mostly surfaced as it passes through the concrete remains of the old freezing works.
-This meat processing plant operated between 1910 and 1921, exporting frozen meat to England.
-The walkway continues east towards Little Munro Bay, passing the track up to Mount Aubrey on the left about 300 metres before the end.
+The path is an easy grade and mostly surfaced as it passes through the remains of the old freezing works which operated between 1910 and 1921, exporting frozen meat to England.
+The walkway continues on towards Little Munro Bay, passing the track up to Mount Aubrey on the left about 300 metres before the end.

 At Little Munro Bay, follow the road up the hill out of the settlement until it joins the Whangarei Heads Road.
-Turn left and folow the path back to Stuart Road.
+Turn left and follow the footpath back to Stuart Road.

 What to expect